TricksterGuy/complx/README-BUILD-INSTRUCTIONS.txt

+Note before you begin.
+I assume some familarity with the linux terminal.
+This is similar to the windows command prompt for you people on windows.
+If you feel your terminal experience is low then I suggest you read up on the terminal (google it).
+I also suggest in this case you download nautilus-open-terminal.

 Steps to install this from source.

 0: Please note what the codename of your ubuntu is as you will need to know later in the setup.
 For most of you it should be raring